🤔 Why to study Environment and Ecology ?🌱

 ● Forest fires, radioactivity, volcanic eruptions, strong winds etc.

-● Air pollution is aggravated because of four developments: increasing traffic, growing cities, rapid economic development, and industrialization.
+● Air pollution is aggravated because of four developments: increasing traffic, growing cities, rapid economic development, and industrialisation.

 ● The presence in the atmosphere of one or more contaminants in such quality and for such duration as it is injurious, or tends to be injurious, to human health or welfare, animal or plant life.